giellalt/lang-rmg/rmg.md

 All documents in one file

 Adjective inflection
-The Traveller Norwegian language adjectives compare.
+The Balkan Romani language adjectives compare.

 * * *